Government Medical College, Patiala

-Government Medical College, Patiala, is the second-oldest medical college in the state of Punjab, in India.
+Government Medical College, Patiala is a public medical college located in Patiala, in the state of Punjab, India.
+It is the second-oldest medical college in the state.

 History

 Government Medical College, Patiala was proposed in October 1951 by the Patiala and East Punjab States Union government, under the First Five-Year Plan.
 The first batch was started on 29 September 1953.
-The classes initially started from the old building of the Rajindar Hospital, which later shifted to the Archives Department, located on The Mall Road, opposite the Giani Gurmukh Singh Musafir Memorial Central State Library (earlier known as the Rajindar Victoria Diamond Jubilee Library), about 2 kilometers from its current location.
-With the construction of the new Rajendra Hospital in 1953 the old hospital building was made available to house some of the offices of the PEPSU state.
+The classes initially started from the old building of the Rajindra Hospital, which later shifted to the Archives Department, about 2 kilometers from its current location.
+With the construction of the new Rajindra Hospital in 1953 the old hospital building was made available to house some of the offices of the PEPSU state.

-Currently the Archives Department is housed in the old Rajindar Hospital.
-The old Rajindar Hospital is a building outside the old town opposite the Baradari.
-The old Rajindar Hospital was a building with 56 beds, built in the time of the second Council of Regency in 1877.
-It was formally opened in January 1883.
-A thoroughly modern operation room was added to the building by Maharaja Rajindar Singh.
-The Dufferin Hospital close by the Rajindar Hospital was also built in the time of the second Council of Regency, the foundation stone having been laid in November 1888 and the building opened in October 1890.
-An Assistant Surgeon lent by the Government of the Punjab held charge of the Rajindar Hospital and was also Civil Surgeon of Patiala.
-Attached to the Rajindar Hospital was the female hospital (Lady Dufferin Hospital now known as Mata Kaushalya Hospital) under the charge of a Medical Lady Superintendent.
+Currently the Archives Department is housed in the Rajindra Hospital, which was built in 1877 and opened in January 1883.
+The nearby Dufferin Hospital started construction in November 1888 and opened in October 1890.

-The hospital is named after Maharaja Sir Rajinder Singh and it receives a notable mention in 1908 by The Imperial Gazetteer of India as the Rajindar Hospital.
-The hospital was known as Rajindar Hospital in pre-independence era, was mentioned as Rajendra Hospital for some time, and currently uses the name Rajindra Hospital.
+The Rajindra Hospital is named after Maharaja Sir Rajinder Singh and it receives a notable mention in 1908 by The Imperial Gazetteer of India as the Rajindra Hospital.
+The hospital was known as Rajindra Hospital in pre-independence era, was sometimes mentioned as Rajendra Hospital, and currently uses the name Rajindra Hospital.

 With its attached 1009-bed Rajindra Hospital + 121-bed TB hospital is one of the largest health institutions in the region.

 The attached central clinical laboratory with facilities for hematology, pathology, microbiology, biochemistry is known as Bhupindra Clinical Laboratory.

 Location and campus

 The college consists of an administrative block and self-contained blocks for the basic clinical departments.
-The college maintains a library, computer centre and a reading room for the use of students and staff members.
+The college maintains a library, computer centre and a reading room.